FAQs and Common Plumbing Terminology

 What is a Drain Waste Vent system (DVW)?

-The portion of the plumbing system that removes waste water from the building or home.
+The portion of the plumbing system that removes waste water from the building or home is the drain waste vent system.

 What is a fitting?

-A general term describing metal or plastic parts designed to connect tubes together or to valves or other fittings.
-A wide variety of ends are available.
+A fitting, or fittings, is a general term describing metal or plastic parts.
+Fittings are designed to connect tubes together, to valves, or to other fittings.
+Plumbing fittings come in a wide variety of ends.

 What is a brass valve?

-A general term describing a fitting that can be used to interrupt the flow of water to the rest of the plumbing system.
+A brass valve is a general term describing a fitting that can be used to interrupt the flow of water to the rest of the plumbing system.

 What is a PEX to Polybutylene tubing?